CharlieBra7o/launcher-search/README.md

 Just copy the **.desktop** files to **~/.local/share/applications/**.

 ### Configuration
 In case Chromium is /not/ your default browser you need to modify all the **.desktop** files according to your setup.
+Here is a quick example on to do this:

+sed -i 's/Exec=chromium/firefox/g' ~/.local/share/applications/Search_*.desktop

+Of course I could have just used something like /xdg-open/, but I just don't feel like installing a package for this :]

 ### Adding your own engines
 Basically just copy any **.desktop** file and Modify it.
 The **Name** entry is the shortcut you want to assign to the specific engine.